Hedge fund short-sellers to target Wal-Mart Mexico

 "I would not consider Wal-Mart shares expensive, but I definitely would not be a buyer at these levels in the 60s.
-I'm more interested in shorting the Mexico traded 'pure play,'" said private activist investor Daniel Yu, who has presciently shorted such stocks including Green Mountain Coffee Roasters Inc and Sino-Forest Sino-Forest Corp.
+I'm more interested in shorting the Mexico traded 'pure play,'" said private activist investor Daniel Yu, who has presciently shorted such stocks including Green Mountain Coffee Roasters Inc GMCR.O and Sino-Forest Sino-Forest Corp SNOFF.PK.

 Wal-Mart said in a statement on Saturday that it was "deeply concerned" about the allegations in the Times report and began an investigation into its compliance with anti-bribery laws last autumn.